-- learners must sit in any seat or area as allocated by the invigilator - All personal belongings such as phones (must be switched off), bags, books, notes, files, cameras, equipment, smart watches, or any other unauthorised material, must be left in designated area.
-All materials brought into an examination hall are subject to inspection by the invigilators. - Unless expressly permitted otherwise, where medical circumstances require, food and drink, except bottled water, is not permitted in the examination hall. - Learners are permitted to use their own calculator once it is a silent, handheld, solar or battery-operated non-programmable calculator (without paper tape-printing capabilities of alphabetic keypads).
+- learners must sit in any seat or area as allocated by the invigilator All personal belongings such as phones (must be switched off), bags, books, notes, files, cameras, equipment, smart watches, or any other unauthorised material, must be left in a designated area.
+All materials brought into an examination hall are subject to inspection by the invigilators.
+Unless expressly permitted otherwise, where medical circumstances require, food and drink, except bottled water, is not permitted in the examination hall. - Learners are permitted to use their own calculator once it is a silent, handheld, solar or battery-operated nonprogrammable calculator (without paper tape-printing capabilities of alphabetic keypads).
 Mobile Phone calculators may NOT be used.
 The use of electronic calculators will only be permitted where the examiner has notified the QA Office in advance of the examination sitting. - Learners are required to sign an attendance register for each examination. - Strict silence must be observed in the examination centre. - Learners must raise their hand and wait for the invigilator should they require assistance. - Learners should remain in their seats, until authorised to leave the exam hall by the invigilator. - Admission to the examination hall will not be permitted after 30 minutes has elapsed from the published start time of the examination.
-Any learner who attends for an examination more than 30 minutes late will not be permitted to take the examination. - A learner that arrives during the first 30 minutes of the examination will be admitted to the examination hall at the earliest opportunity that causes least disruption to the learners undertaking the examination. - Learners are not allowed communicate with any person other than the Invigilator once the examination has commenced.
-Any learner who continues to talk will forfeit their eligibility to complete the exam.
+Any learner who attends for an examination more than 30 minutes late will not be permitted to take the examination. - A learner that arrives during the first 30 minutes of the examination will be admitted to the examination hall at the earliest opportunity that causes least disruption to the learners undertaking the examination. - Learners are not allowed to communicate with any person other than the Invigilator once the examination has commenced.
+Any learner who continues to talk will forfeit their eligibility to complete the exam. - If a learner finishes the examination in less than the time allowed, they can hand in their answer book(s) and leave the examination centre quietly.
+Learners cannot leave the examination centre within the first half hour of the commencement of the examination or within the last 15 minutes of its conclusion. - Any learner who wishes to leave the examination centre temporarily can do so only with the permission of, and if accompanied by, an invigilator.
+No additional time will be allowed for these temporary breaks.
+Any unaccompanied departure from the examination centre during the course of an examination will cause the learner to be disqualified.